deborah-idowu/My-Azure-APIM-Appservice/README.md

 ## Potential Use Cases

--   There are many practical use cases for using Azure API Management, some of which include:
+-   There are several practical use cases for using Azure API Management, some of which include:
     -   Using an API gateway to secure and manage access to backend services.
     -   Having an API developer portal to easily onboard developers and publish API documentation.
     -   Enforcing usage quotas and rate limits to ensure that only authorized users have access to the API.